Gigafactory Nevada: State competition and incentives

-At least five states competed to attract Gigafactory by offering tax incentives, cash grants and other methods in the hope of future business; California, Arizona, Nevada, New Mexico, and Texas, where San Antonio had offered bigger incentives with no sales tax, but did not get the factory.
-States without sales tax were topping the list of preferred sites.
+At least five states competed to attract Gigafactory by offering tax abatements, tax credits, cash grants or other incentives: California, Arizona, Nevada, New Mexico, and Texas.
+San Antonio, Texas was seen as an early leader for offering bigger incentives and for being a state with a sales tax exemption on manufacturing equipment purchases.
+Overall, states with favorable sales tax regulations were seen as topping the list of preferred sites.

-Nevada estimates a tax base of $1.9 billion over 20 years.
-After sticky negotiations, Tesla chose the TRIC as the location of the Gigafactory mainly due to speed and a State of Nevada incentive package.
-Other location reasons were rail access, direct sale ability, and low air humidity to ensure less than 300 ppm humidity in production.
-The owners of TRIC gave the first 1,000 acres to Tesla for free.
+After sticky negotiations, Tesla chose the TRIC as the location of the Gigafactory mainly due to the speed of construction and regulatory work in the state and the State of Nevada's incentive package estimated to be worth $1.287 billion.
+Other location reasons were rail access, Nevada allowing direct sales of Tesla vehicles, and low air humidity.
+Additionally, the owners of TRIC agreed to give Tesla 1,000 acres for free, about 35% of the 4.5 sqmi the company needed.

-The incentives include $195 million in transferable tax credits depending on Tesla's investment schedule and job creation, similar to the Volkswagen Chattanooga Assembly Plant deal and others.
+The incentives package included $195 million in transferable tax credits depending on Tesla's investment in the state and job creation, similar to the Volkswagen Chattanooga Assembly Plant deal and others.
 Tesla's investments earn them about $10 million in tax credits per quarter, and by July 2016 had sold these for $20 million cash.
 At the end of 2016, Tesla and Panasonic had 477 employees and 5,591 construction workers, mostly Nevada residents, and invested $1.1b earning $59m in tax credits.
-By 2019, the gigafactory companies (now with 7,700 employees) had invested a combined $4.9 billion dollars ($3b by Tesla, $1.7b by Panasonic, and $100m by H&T plus some equipment).
-This qualified the companies for the full tax credit amount of $195 million which were repurposed from other tax credit programs for the filming and insurance industries, keeping Nevada State tax programs neutral.
+By 2019, the gigafactory companies (now with 7,700 employees) had invested a combined $4.9 billion ($3b by Tesla, $1.7b by Panasonic, and $100m by H&T plus some equipment).
+This qualified the companies for the full tax credit amount of $195 million which were repurposed from other tax credit programs, including movie production incentives, keeping Nevada State tax programs neutral.
 The development surpassed the original 2014 plan for investments and 6,500 employees.
 Numbers for construction were $2 billion and 17,000 workers.